 Russ: Great!
 Today I wanted to talk about what to do when sales reps create unapproved content, also known as rogue content.
 So my first question is, how do you define rogue content and do you consider it a problem?

-It’s important to keep in mind that rogue content, in itself, is actually more of a symptom of a problem rather than an actual problem.
+It’s important to keep in mind that rogue content is actually more of a symptom of a problem rather than an actual problem.
 Sales people on the ground are constantly experimenting.
 They have the fastest turnaround cycles in terms of experimentation with testing messaging and testing your company’s stories.
 As a marketer, especially as a product marketer, it’s your job to be in touch with how the sales team is telling your story.
 The best product marketers help sales teams tell that story and give the sales team the tools they need to do so in a way that is consistent across the entire organization.

 If you’re not giving the sales team the tools that they need, if you’re not actually providing them with the messaging, or the skeleton decks that they need to be able to do their job and go have a conversation with a prospect, then, that’s the real problem.
 The sales team doesn’t have what they need to be successful.
 And that’s on marketing to do better.
 So I think rogue content can pose problems, you don’t want your sales team going out and saying whatever they want to say to anyone who walks in the door.
 But, it’s really a symptom of a larger problem, which is that sales doesn’t have the resources they need to do their jobs, to sell your product.